cjkula/csspec/README.md

 See that project's docs for Gruntfile configuration.

-Note that SASS compilation is not currently bundled into the preprocessor and so needs to be run after the CSSpec preprocessing.
+Note that SASS compilation is not currently bundled into the package and so should be automated to run following CSSpec preprocessing.

 Syntax
 ------